caltechads/django-wildewidgets/docs/widgets.rst

             ('Uploads','core:uploads'),
         ]

 The `items` variable is a list of tuples, where the first element is the menu item text and the second element is the URL name.
+If the `items` variable is defined dynamically in `__init__`, a third optional element in the tuple is a dictionary of get arguments.

 View Mixin
 ----------